langeslag/words-methods/doc/Software.md

 --------------------------------------------------------------------------------------
 **NOTE**

 Best practice is to set up distinct Python environments for your various Python needs.
 Since for this course we will only use a bare minimum of Python libraries, there is no need to do so; but you can read up on the process [here](https://docs.anaconda.com/navigator/tutorials/manage-environments/#creating-a-new-environment) if you're interested.
-If you do create a custom environment, going forward you'll always need to check that the same environment is activated, as libraries installed in one environment won't exist in another.
+If you do create a custom environment, going forward you'll always need to check that the correct environment is activated, as libraries installed in one environment won't exist in another.
 --------------------------------------------------------------------------------------

 ## Preparing VS Code for Python and Jupyter